 Trigger

 Committing a code change to the repository automatically initiates the pipeline.
-To manage changes efficiently, DevOps specialists set up a version control system with branch strategies and rules for code reviews and merges.
+The pipeline works based on branch strategies and rules for code merges that DevOps specialists add in a version control system.

 Execution

-The pipeline runs the change through a series of automated steps, which include building the software, completing tests, and deploying.
-DevOps engineers use various tools for different tasks, integrating them seamlessly into the pipeline.
+The pipeline runs the change through a series of automated steps, such as building the software, completing tests, and deploying

 Automation

-Automation tools and scripts replace manual effort in the pipeline.
-They decrease deployment time to minutes and increase deployment frequency while ensuring thorough code testing.
+DevOps engineers use various automation tools and scripts to replace manual effort in the pipeline.
+Deployment time decreases to minutes without compromising quality.

 Feedback Loop